tcburns24/city_spots/README.md

 CitySpots was built with Ruby 2.3.1 on Rails 5.1.2.

-* **Quick Start**<br>
+**GETTING STARTED**<br>
-If you have Ruby version 2.0.0 or greater, and Rails version 3.0.0 or greater installed on your computer:
+If you have Ruby version 2.0.0 or greater, and Rails version 3.0.0 or greater installed on your computer, fork and clone this repository, then run it locally with:
 ```
 rails s
 ```